 Choose a topic to be investigated and come up with questions in need of answers about that topic.
 These questions may be of a general or specific nature, depending on what you as the researcher wants to find out.
-After exploring what you know about this topic and doing some background research on it, develop a research question(s) and, if you choose to, you may develop one or more hypotheses about how the topic can be explained.
+After exploring what you know about this topic and doing some background research on it, develop a research question(s) and if it is appropriate, one or more hypotheses about how the topic can be explained.